 This type of roof is probably the most popular style in Australia.
-Depending on the shape of the house it can have three or four (or sometimes more) pitched planes which slope downwards from a ridge at the top of the roof.
-The angle they generally fall is between 22.5 & 25 degrees, they provide good drainage and shade along with great stability with high wind resistance.
+Depending on the shape of the house it can have three or four (or sometimes more) pitched planes.
+These slope downwards from a ridge at the top of the roof.
+The angle they generally fall is between 22.5 & 25 degrees.
+A hipped roof provided good drainage and shade along with great stability with high wind resistance.

 As with a gable roof this type of roof will also provide a nice spacious attic.

 It’s important to note that this style of roof can be more prone to leaks if not installed correctly.

 While flat roofs appear to be flat, they will always have a slight pitch for water runoff.
 There are many benefits to choosing a flat roof.
 These include things such as affordability, a faster build (due to its simplicity) and the space for of installation of solar panels.
 In some situations you can also consider using a flat roof as an extra entertaining area.

 This shape roof tends not to last as long as other styles because of water pooling.
 They will also require more maintenance due to debris gathering on top.